 Will Your P-Card Program Keep Up?

-“Virtual” electronic transactions are the wave of the future.
-They’ll be showing up in an ever-increasing fashion in your business expenses and on your P-Card statements.
-If you look right now at your P-Card program, as it stands, would it be able to handle those transactions?
-Or, would it instead quickly spiral out of control?
+In 2017, when the subject of this article was originally conceived and published, we claimed that “virtual” electronic transactions are the wave of the future.
+In 2025, we have been correct on that front.
+They show up in an ever-increasing fashion in your business expenses and on your P-Card statements.
+Is your P-Card program, as it stands, designed to handle those transactions?
+Or is it still propping itself up on outdated tech?

 Unfortunately, as amazing and helpful as new technology can be, it can also bring along with it new challenges.
 But fortunately, Card Integrity has solutions that can keep innovations in the travel world from becoming a burden for your company card program.